fabianruiz3/PA3-Fractals/README.md

 # PA3-Fractals
 Welcome to the PA3-Fractals repository!
 This repository contains a fractal system that allows you to explore and visualize various fractal patterns.
-It was developed as part of the Programming Assignment for the Advanced Programming Course (CIIC4010) at UPRM.
+It was developed with OpenFrameworks as part of a Programming Assignment for the Advanced Programming Course (CIIC4010) at UPRM.

 ## Setup
 1. Clone this project inside an OpenFrameworks installation's "apps/myApps/" directory